nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 	This loads some additional components used by the page's code:

-	+ `AlertController` manages the display of alert dialogs
+	+ `AlertController` manages the display of alert dialogs.
-	+ `LoadingController` manages the display of a loading spinner
+	+ `LoadingController` manages the display of a loading spinner.
-	+ `NavController` manages navigation between pages
+	+ `NavController` manages navigation between pages.
-	+ `Platform` provides platform-related utilities
+	+ `Platform` provides platform-related utilities.

 4. Inside the `HomePage` class, add the following variable declarations: